AndradaCincu/Research-Practice/README.md

 W5: Implemented ResNet50 model, trying to improve the accuracy on the cnn-lstm model beacusea i have, every time i run it, 0.6799 now that i've added the lstm part

-W6: No results in inproving the accuracy.
+W6: No results in improving the accuracy.
 I'm still trying to improve it and i have also read some other papers to look for a new aproach.

 W7: